IDcotNapebryu9I/luas/interium/rip/README.md

 # rip

-These LUA's are **probably dead and won't work anymore** cuz I'm too lazy to fix 'em.
+These LUAs are **probably dead and won't work anymore** cuz I'm too lazy to fix 'em.

 Content:
 * [FakeScore.lua](FakeScore.lua): this LUA was designed to set **fake** statistics in TAB.